Vyral/marc-highfill-recruiting/_posts/2022-07-18-how-bretts-business-flourished-this-year.md

 37:32 — Wrapping up

 If you have any questions about what you can do in this market or how Exit can help you, feel free to call or email us.
-We’d love to help, and remember: It's not the market, it's the marketing that makes the difference\!\!<br>
+We’d love to help, and remember: It's not the market, it's the marketing that makes the difference\!\!